 Format of SMP ID

+The data type of SMP ID field is UInt64.

-The SMP ID is a 5-character alphanumeric value, it should be place in the SMP ID field left aligned and padded with space on the right.
+The SMP ID is a value of 5 alphanumeric characters.
+The value of SMP ID should be placed in the SMP ID field aligned left and padded with 3 nulls on the right.